-Wine in the freezer: Should you do it? - ask Decanter
+Should you put wine in the freezer? - ask Decanter

 - An ice bath or bucket.
 Fill with ice cubes and cold water and make sure the bottle is submerged.
 Rousset recommends adding some salt to the water too.

-- Christelle Guibert, Decanter tastings director, recommends the Corkcicle wine chiller, which you keep in your freezer, then slot into your wine bottle when you’re ready and it cools the wine as it pours.

 - Remember, ice sleeves are great for keeping a wine cool that’s already been chilled – but are not as good for trying to cool the whole bottle.
+It’s worth always having a few in your freezer, ready to go.

 - Keep some grapes frozen in your freezer, and pop these in your glass, says Peter Richards MW.
-They’ll work like ice cubes, but without diluting the wine.
+They’ll work like ice cubes in wine, but without diluting the wine.

+- For big spenders, the Kaelo iceless ice bucket can be built into your kitchen